jj-tsao/rag-movie-recommender-app/README.md

 5. Qdrant retrieves top-300 matches via dense and sparse vector search
 6. Retrieved medias are re-ranked based on semantic, keywords, rating, and popularity
 7. Top-20 reranked results are sent to LLM for final recommendation and summary
-7. UI streams response card-by-card with poster, rating, metadata, reasoning, and trailer link
+7. UI streams response card-by-card with poster, rating, metadata, rationale, and trailer link
 9. Final selections are logged to Supabase

 ---